YZWarren/IDS721-Project1/README.md

 ## Goals checklist
 - [x] build flask framework
 - [x] have Makefile, requirements.txt, and makefile.yml for github Actions CI
-- [x] Create a Microservice in Flask API to use ChatGPT
+- [x] Create a Microservice in Flask API to generate images with ACGAN
 - [ ] Optimize page rendering
 - [ ] Configure Build System to Deploy changes
 - [ ] Deploy on AWS App Runner